vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 ```

 ## Argument Reference
+* `blocked_operations` - (Optional) List of operations on a VM that are not permitted.
+Examples include: clean_reboot, clean_shutdown, hard_reboot, hard_shutdown, pause, shutdown, suspend, destroy.
+This can be used to prevent a VM from being destroyed.
+The entire list can be found here
 * `name_label` - (Required) The name of VM.
 * `name_description` - (Optional) The description of the VM.
 * `template` - (Required) The ID of the VM template to create the new VM from.